Piriformis from the Runner’s Angle

 Acute pain and spasm can be reduced with the help of a direct local anesthetic and/or corticosteroid injection into the piriformis muscle.

-Corticosteroids are manufactured from the adrenal cortex and are a group of steroid hormones.
+Corticosteroids are manufactured by the adrenal cortex and are a group of steroid hormones.
 They’re usually made in the lab, artificially.
 Corticosteroids need to be discussed with your doctor, as they need to be prescribed.
 Injections may be given near the Achilles tendon.

 A muscle weakening agent, botulinum toxin injection (e.g. Botox®) could be used for a perpetual type of spasm of the piriformis muscle that doesn’t stop with anesthetic/corticosteroid injections.
 It can help to reduce pain by decreasing tension in the piriformis thus diminishing the pressure exerted on the sciatic nerve.